 Tissue injury pain is usually central, but it can occur to the left or right of the spine.

-According to the American Association of Neurological Surgeons, lower back strains are the most common cause of lower back pain — and Penn Medicine say that muscle strains are the most common cause of one sided lower back pain.
+According to the American Association of Neurological Surgeons, lower back strains are the most common cause of lower back pain.

 In addition to pain in the lower back, symptoms may include: